mayant15/mlib/README.md

-# mmcontainers
+# mlib

 ![CI](https://github.com/mayant15/mlib/workflows/CI/badge.svg?branch=main)

-Custom implementation of common data structures.
+Custom implementation of common data structures, types and utilities.
+All the things that I need to use everywhere.

-**NOTE:** C++17 features are used in this library, so compile with appropriate flags.
+Requires C++17.

 ## Usage